Ogun Shuts School, Suspends Principal over Pupil’s Death

 The Ogun State Government has shut down Obada Grammar School, Obada, Idi-emi over the death of Master Monday Arijo, an SS2 student of the school.

-This followed the arrest and suspension of the teacher allegedly responsible for the death of the student on Friday last week as a result of corporal punishment.
+This followed the arrest and suspension of the teacher allegedly responsible for the death of the student last Friday as a result of corporal punishment.

 The Principal of the school, Mrs. Tamrat Onaolapo, who was earlier issued a query for allowing corporal punishment to be used on the pupil against the established rules and regulations in the state, has also been suspended.

-The closure of the school was based on the directive of Governor Dapo Abiodun, who directed that a panel should be set up to investigate the circumstances that led to the unfortunate incident.
+The closure of the school was based on the directive of the state Governor, Prince Dapo Abiodun, who has also directed that a panel should be set up to investigate the circumstances that led to the unfortunate incident.

-The governor has promised that those liable by the outcome of the investigation would be made to face the full wrath of the law.
+The governor also promised that those liable by the outcome of the investigation would be made to face the full wrath of the law.

-Representatives of the Ministry of Education, Science and Technology have also visited the family of the late student to offer condolences to the family.
+Representatives of the Ministry of Education, Science and Technology have also visited the family of the late student.

+The visit was to offer condolences to the family and express the ministry’s sorrow over their loss as well as collect first-hand accounts of the incident for a thorough investigation.